mohametalmeari/math-magicians/README.md

 ### Deployment

-You can deploy this project using GitHup Pages or Render.com
+You can deploy this project using GitHub Pages or Render.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>